Housing Programs

 Hoising Choice (Section 8) Vouchers

-Tenant-based Housing Choice Vouchers help approximately 14,000 households with low incomes rent homes on the private market.
-With a voucher, tenants pay at least 28 percent, but generally not more than 40 percent, of their household income for rent and utilities.
+Tenant-based Housing Choice Vouchers help more than 14,000 households with low incomes rent homes on the private market.
+With a voucher, tenants pay around 30 percent, but generally not more than 40 percent, of their household income for rent and utilities.
 KCHA pays the difference between the tenant’s portion of the rent and the amount requested by the landlord.
 To enable greater geographic choice and access to areas with higher levels of economic and educational opportunity, our payment standards are higher in areas where rents are higher.

-Funded by the U.S. Department of Housing and Urban Development and managed by KCHA, tenants who qualify can use a voucher to rent from any landlord in King County who is willing to take part in the program.
-Because the demand for vouchers is very high, the waiting list is often closed to new applications.
+Funded by the U.S. Department of Housing and Urban Development and managed by KCHA, tenants who qualify can use a voucher to rent from any landlord in King County (outside of Seattle and Renton, which have their own housing authorities).
+Because the demand for vouchers is very high, the waiting list is currently closed to new applications.
 KCHA generally opens the list every two to three years.

 Subsidized Housing

-KCHA owns and manages nearly all of this type of housing, with the rest managed by private landlords.
+KCHA owns and manages nearly all of this type of housing.
 Many of these properties offer on-site social services provided by local nonprofit organizations.
-The buildings range in size and shape, from high-rises for seniors and disabled adults to low-rise family complexes and single-family homes.
+The buildings range in size and shape, from high-rises to garden-style communities, and each community may be dedicated to seniors, adults with disabilities, and families with children.